KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 6. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+7. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-AccuWeatherForecastDeluxe by maxbethge](https://github.com/maxbethge/MMM-AccuWeatherForecastDeluxe)

 1. Recommendation: Found `"needle"` in file `node_helper.js`: Replace it with built-in fetch.
+2. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-2. Recommendation: Found `"needle"` in file `package.json`: Replace it with built-in fetch.
+3. Recommendation: Found `"needle"` in file `package.json`: Replace it with built-in fetch.
-3. Warning: No LICENSE file.
+4. Warning: No LICENSE file.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-AccuWeatherForecastDeluxe by BigBot89](https://github.com/BigBot89/MMM-AccuWeatherForecastDeluxe)

 1. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
 2. Recommendation: Found `"needle"` in file `node_helper.js`: Replace it with built-in fetch.
+3. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-3. Recommendation: Found `"needle"` in file `package.json`: Replace it with built-in fetch.
+4. Recommendation: Found `"needle"` in file `package.json`: Replace it with built-in fetch.
-4. Warning: No LICENSE file.
+5. Warning: No LICENSE file.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Advent by Jopyth](https://github.com/Jopyth/MMM-Advent)